theblue-towel/MentalHealth/README.md

-MoodSwing is a program that tracks what websites the user goes to and uses a machine-learning model to detect different emotions and ultimately gives the user a summary of their mood and emotions while visiting each app.
+MoodSwing detects what emotions the user is feeling and determines which websites harm and benefit the user's mental health.

 Made for OcsefHacks 2025.